Biography

 Born San Francisco, California

-Angie Eng is an intermedia artist and educator whose diverse works span socially engaged art, conceptual art, and time-based media.
-While her background is in abstract painting, in the 1990s she relocated from California to New York City to explore new frontiers in video sculpture, installation, and experimental live video.
-This early period of her career marked her emergence as a prominent figure in the downtown electronic arts scene.
-Experimentation with various mediums and showcasing them in alternative venues earned her a first solo exhibition at Artists Space, where she exhibited two installations exploring the AIDS epidemic and the dynamic relationship between physical and virtual presence.
-She was also among the pioneers of New Media/Web-based art, receiving commissions for innovative projects such as Empty Velocity and Buddha Hotel from New Radio and Performing Arts and The Alternative Museum.
+Angie Eng is an intermedia artist, educator, cultural organizer and wellness coach.
+Her creative works span socially engaged art, conceptual art, and time-based media.
+Although she started as a neo-expressionist painter, she relocated from California to New York City to explore new frontiers in video sculpture, installation, and experimental live video.
+This early period of her career marked her emergence as a prominent figure in the downtown electronic arts scene with her collaborative group The Poool.
+She was also among New Media/Web-based art pioneers, receiving commissions for innovative projects such as Empty Velocity and Buddha Hotel from New Radio and Performing Arts and The Alternative Museum.

-Angie’s practice extends beyond a singular medium or genre, as she adapts her approach to best convey her ideas.
-As she focuses on experimental approaches outside of the commercial art world, she primarily funds her work through grants.
-Over the course of her career, she has received more than fifty grants, commissions, and residencies from prestigious foundations and organizations such as New Radio and Performing Arts, Harvestworks, Art in General, Eyebeam art and technology center, MacDowell Art Colony, Lower Manhattan Cultural Council, New York State Council on the Arts, Jerome Foundation, Alternative Museum, Experimental TV Center, Foundation for Contemporary Arts, the Boulder Arts Commission, and the Sacramento Office of Arts and Culture.
+Throughout her career, she has received more than fifty grants, commissions, and residencies from prestigious foundations and organizations such as New Radio and Performing Arts, Harvestworks, Eyebeam Art and Technology Center, MacDowell Art Colony, Lower Manhattan Cultural Council, New York State Council on the Arts, Jerome Foundation, Experimental TV Center, Foundation for Contemporary Arts, and the California Arts Council.